 2. She marries him to have a personal bartender. (a Hilariously misguided example of romance.)

 3. Guy buys his wife with alcohol.
 (There’s more to love than just substance!)

 4. She becomes drunk very easily and throws

 5. A "romance" starring adults is written with all the seriousness you'd expect of Umaru-chan.

 (If you wanted to make a goofy romance, then alcohol-fueled relationships was not a good choice.
 It could have easily been a drama if they didn't approach a careful subject like alcoholism with so little care for the gentle subject.)

-This is wrong!
 You can’t teach an audience that a relationship works that way.
 Love doesn’t and shouldn’t work like that.
 Alcohol doesn't work like that!
-This is literally anime!
-Watched mostly by kids or young adults) then it’d probably be a good idea to consider your audience.
+When you’re making an anime (watched mostly by kids or young adults) then it’d probably be a good idea to consider your audience.

 Love is Like a Cocktail is just a cooking show (and not a very good one at that) with a seemingly obligatory romance tacked on.
-This is obvious in how undercooked their relationship is.
+Look no further than their undercooked relationship, there's no chemistry!